vpariza/NeCo/README.md

 }

 ```

+## License
+<a name="license"> </a>
+All our code is MIT license with the exception of DINOv2 related code that follows `Apache 2 license`.
+DINOv2 has an Apache 2 license [DINOv2](https://github.com/facebookresearch/dinov2/blob/main/LICENSE).

 #### Note: Our repository is developed by adopting and adapting multiple parts of the [Leopart](https://github.com/MkuuWaUjinga/leopart) model, as well as parts from other works like DINOv2, DINO, R-CNN, ...